WINN Frequently Asked Questions

 A. WD's service standard is to provide a funding decision to a client within 90 business days (90% of the time) of receiving a complete funding proposal.

-A. In order to maintain the competitive nature of the assessment process, applicants that are not successfully funded in the first call may consider resubmitting their application in another call.
+A. In order to maintain the competitive nature of the assessment process, applicants that are not successfully funded in the first call may consider resubmitting their application in subsequent call.
+Your application will not be automatically considered in the next call.

 A. There are no fees associated with the application or assessment process.
 An applicant can, however, expect that during the detailed assessment period, they may be required to respond quickly to additional questions that arise.